resteasy/resteasy-grpc/docs/grpc-bridge.md

 The class
 `dev.resteasy.grpc.bridge.generator.protobuf.JavaToProtobufGenerator`
 traverses, with the help of the Java parser
-<https://github.com/javaparser/javaparser>, a set of Jakarta REST
+<https://github.com/javaparser/javaparser>, the transitive closure of a set of Jakarta REST
 resource classes.
-For each class that appears as an entity type or a return type of a resource method or resource locator, `JavaToProtobufGenerator` generates a protobuf message.
+For each class that appears as an entity type or a return type of a resource method or resource locator, or as a field, superclass, or inner class thereof, `JavaToProtobufGenerator` generates a protobuf message.
 For each resource method or resource locator, it generates an rpc entry.

 Note that not all message types can be discovered by syntactic